RxLaboratory/Duik/src-docs/duik/docs/first-look-at-duik.md

 ## Help

-If you need help, click on the top right button in Duik to open the [contextual help](contextual-help.md), or hold the [Shift] button on your keyboard while clicking on any button to get some [help](contextual-help.md).
+If you need help, click on the bottom right button in Duik to open the [contextual help](contextual-help.md), or hold the [Shift] button on your keyboard while clicking on any button to get some [help](contextual-help.md).

 Take a look at the [frequently asked questions](duik-faq.md) if you don't find a solution to your issue in this user guide.